TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ### Changes

-* Log about “UserNotFound” error has been changed;
+* Log about “UserNotFound” error has been changed.
-* Removed console.bat file;
+* Removed console.bat file.
 * Inner logic optimization (code refactoring).

 ## Version 5.76 (14 Feb, 2023)

 ### Changes

-* Replaced AsyncProducerConsumerQueue to Channel;
+* Replaced AsyncProducerConsumerQueue to Channel.
-* Added Polly using in repeated actions;
+* Added Polly using in repeated actions.
 * Migrated from XML to JSON setting file.

 ## Version 5.75 (16 Dec, 2022)